axelpalwo/holbertonschool-shell/basics/README.md

-13-Symbolic_link creates a link that leads to the current directory indicated 14-copy_html copies all HTML files from the current working directory and moves them to the parent 15-lets_move moves all the files that begin with uppercase
+13-Symbolic_link creates a link that leads to the current directory indicated 14-copy_html copies all HTML files from the current working directory and moves them to the parent 15-lets_move moves all the files that begin with uppercase 16-clean_emacs is a script that deletes all files in the current working directory tat ends with the character ~ (EMACS)